The first result of the Logic Tree is a task, in this chapter we go to explain the different type of tasks that we can implant it in our RCM program.

 P-F Curve, from NASA RCM Guide, Reliability-Centered Maintenance Guide, for facilities and collateral equipment.
 Page 4-2.

 · Can a task interval be developed that ensures the probability of failure is at an acceptable level (considering the consequences of the failure mode)?
 We can calculate the interval given the chance to develop in Functional Failure, according to the formulas:

-R(t) is the Reliability Function, it is a function of time t, of the scale parameter h, that indicate life of the equipment, and of the shape parameter b, that indicate the failure rate distribution.
+R(t) is the Reliability Function, it is a function of time t, of the scale parameter h, that indicate the life of the equipment, and of the shape parameter b, that indicate the failure rate distribution.

-· Is it feasible to perform predictive technique in that time slot?
+· Is it feasible to perform a predictive technique in that time slot?
 To choose the predictive task we can help further guidance provided by NASA.

 We can calculate the costs to implant on condition tasks, considering the cost of inspection and the probability of not detect a potential failure, according to the formula:

 Coc = Cf X Pf + Ctc + (Ctc + Cf) X Pfc X Pf

 Coc is the cost of the on conditions maintenance, Cf is the cost of the failure, Pf is the probability of failure during the task interval, Ctc is the cost of the on condition task, and Pfc is the probability that the on condition task doesn’t avoid the failure.

 Predictive techniques application, from NASA RCM Guide, Reliability-Centered Maintenance Guide, for facilities and collateral equipment.
 Page 6-2.